Catholic Church in Australia: Organisation

 Within Australia the church hierarchy is made of metropolitan archdioceses and suffragan sees.
 Each diocese has a bishop, while each archdiocese is served by an archbishop.
-Australia has no living members of the College of Cardinals following the death on 10 January 2023 of the previous Archbishop of Sydney, George Pell.
+Australia had no living members of the College of Cardinals from the death on 10 January 2023 of the previous Archbishop of Sydney, George Pell, until the elevation on 7 December 2024 of Mykola Bychok to the College of Cardinals.
 The national assembly of bishops is the Australian Catholic Bishops Conference (ACBC), headed by Timothy Costelloe SDB, the Archbishop of Perth.
 There are a further 175 autonomous Catholic religious orders operating in Australia, generally affiliated under Catholic Religious Australia, headed by Sr Monica Cavanagh RSJ.

 The church in Australia has five provinces: Adelaide, Brisbane, Melbourne, Perth and Sydney.
 There are seven archdioceses: Adelaide, Brisbane, Canberra and Goulburn, Hobart, Melbourne and Perth.
 There are 35 dioceses, comprising geographic areas as well as the Australian Defence Force and dioceses for the Chaldean, Maronite, Melkite and Ukrainian rites.
 There is also a personal ordinariate, principally for former Anglicans, which has a similar status to a diocese.